Film Development & Scanning at Nice: A Complete Guide 2025

 Our approach to editing aligns with our overall philosophy on scanning—our goal is to make sure that every image meets our high standards while preserving the integrity of your film.
 We do not make extensive changes but instead focus on refining each scan to eliminate distractions and maintain accuracy.

-A technician specializing in editing will primarily spot heal any dust on the film, correct orientation, and conduct a final quality check to catch any overlooked irregularities or artifacts.
+A technician specializing in editing will primarily remove dust using spot healing, correct orientation, and preform a final quality check to catch any overlooked irregularities or artifacts.
 If an anomaly appears on a scan, the editor will locate the original negative to determine whether the issue is inherent to the film or a scanning error.
-Marks imprinted on the negative itself indicate that the issue occurred during shooting, while uniform lines or inconsistencies across multiple frames usually signal a scanning related problem, which can typically be corrected with a rescan.
+Marks imprinted on the negative itself indicate that the issue occurred during shooting.
+Uniform lines or inconsistencies across multiple frames usually signal a scanning related problem, which can typically be corrected with a rescan.

-That said, the most common issues we encounter are things like camera scratches, hair or debris in the film gate, expired film, heat or water damage, x ray interference, or mechanical failures.
+That said, the most common issues we encounter include camera scratches, hair or debris in the film gate, expired film, heat or water damage, X-ray interference, or mechanical failures.
 These are all caused by external factors beyond our control.
 While we cannot always correct these problems in post processing, we make it a priority to provide detailed feedback in the "lab notes" section under your roll, allowing you to understand the likely cause and take preventative steps in the future.

 Editing & Pro Scans: A More In Depth Process